Why Experts Believe This Meditative Practice Will Chill Out Your Nervous System

 But how does this happen?

-“The mind has the amazing capacity to correct physiological imbalances through a mind-body connection with sound,” says SoundFlower.life cofounder Maya Phipps.
-“Chinese medicine clearly states each organ has a unique energy structure, vibration, and movement.
-Certain sounds can shift these in therapeutic ways.”
+"The mind has the amazing capacity to correct physiological imbalances through a mind-body connection with sound," says SoundFlower.life, co-founder of the sound bath studio, Maya Phipps.
+"Chinese medicine clearly states each organ has a unique energy structure, vibration, and movement.
+Certain sounds can shift these in therapeutic ways."

 Pretty cool, right?
 But it gets better.